AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ## Frequently asked questions {#faq}

-1. Which customization takes priority when making customizations in a theme folder at both the global level and component level?
+**Q:** Which customization takes priority when making customizations in a theme folder at both the global level and component level?

-   When customizations are made at both the global level and component level, the customization at the component level takes priority.
+**Ans:** When customizations are made at both the global level and component level, the customization at the component level takes priority.

-1. What takes precedence when embedding or creating an Adaptive Form on a Sites page with a customized theme applied?
+**Q:** What takes precedence when embedding or creating an Adaptive Form on a Sites page with a customized theme applied?

-   If you embed or create an Adaptive Form on a Sites page with a customized theme applied, the theme of the Adaptive Form takes precedence on the Sites page.
+**Ans:** If you embed or create an Adaptive Form on a Sites page with a customized theme applied, the theme of the Adaptive Form takes precedence on the Sites page.